Sarah's photos & News

 At last!!!!!!!!!!

 (sighhhhhh) It is almost 4 months that I am struggling in drafting Jeremiah.
-It is indeed a difficult book to translate, still I thank God for the wisdom He has bestowed upon me for the last 4 months.
+It is indeed a difficult book to translate, still I thank God for the wisdom He has bestowed upon me for the past 4 months.
 There were days that I am disappointed with myself because I just drafted a minimum of ten verses.
 For four months, I just accomplished 30 chapters but I am still thankful that we (my sister Margie & I) have chosen this book to be drafted.
 Most of the time, I reflect on what the Israelites has been doing throughout the book and how YHWH dealt with them.
 How loving, gracious, kind, forgiving and just God we have...He is worthy to be praised always.

 I thank God, for the wisdom, blessings, love, care and for His faithfulness despite my shortcomings.
 Truly, He has been faithful to me...and I know that He is also faithful to you.
 Please pray for me as I continue serving the Lord.